Why is it called B'more Incremental?

 B'more Incremental is the work of Tracie Guy-Decker

-In the weeks following Gray's murder, I told my rabbi that I thought our synagogue should start a book club for folks like me who wanted to learn more about becoming more anti-racist.
+In the weeks following Freddie Gray's murder in 2015, I told my rabbi that I thought our synagogue should start a book club for folks like me who wanted to learn more about becoming more anti-racist.
 She agreed that we should start such an enterprise.
 Then she surprised me when she asked me to facilitate it.

 That unexpected assignment from my rabbi put me on a path I continue to walk.
 I read and think a lot about race and justice, and I invite others to come along.
 I am not an expert; I'm a traveler.
 I misstep.
 I get things wrong.
 I'm pretty sure that I also sometimes get things right, and I do my best to acknowledge the difference.